ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 ---
 #python #coding

+While programming in Python, have you ever found a variable that changed its value seemly out of the blue?
+Perhaps you found someone else's code that passes a variable to a function but returns nothing, and still, the variable was changed outside that function?
+Or have you just heard about that concept and want to learn more?

+Here is a brief explanation and a bit more detailed further below.

 ## Python variables and types
 If you have ever programmed in Python, you are probably familiar with variables and data types like:
 - int